Miners are still working despite the annoying living…

 The white mule would appear in front of the miners working at the 500 foot level.
 Workers refused to work there anymore.

-However, on the other hand, unless the miner can finish his shift, and get his paycheck, he may still be there trying to do so, to reach his goal that he wanted to accomplish.
+However, on the other hand, unless the miner can finish his shift, and get his paycheck, he may still be there trying to do so, to reach his goal.
 The mule may still be on level five, but no one living can go there to see, because it is collapsed.

 The witnesses who threw the rocks heard the disembodied voice clearly, and it was annoyed, meaning that it is an intelligent spirit.